What is ZOOM?

 - Only the meeting organizer needs to have a Zoom account.
 Anyone can be invited and join the session without having to create a zoom account!

 The Basics – One Minute VideosSetting up a Meeting: There are various ways you can set up meetings in Zoom.
 For users of Outlook, installing the Zoom Plugin for Microsoft Outlook lets you add a zoom meeting right to your Outlook meeting.
 Invitation information can also be copy/pasted directly into an email message.
-Beginning with the Summer 2018 term, there will be a Zoom option directly in Canvas which allows instructors to create Zoom meetings and have them added to the Syllabus, To Do list, and course calendar.

 Beyond the Basics of Zoom